RAbraham/mercylog_tutorial/README.md

 * Easy to build backends for
 * captures common patterns and prevent us from duplicating a lot of forms of programming

+RAJ: Check OneNote if you have noted other benefits of Datalog

 Because its constrained unlikeconstrained form of logic programming(e.g. Prolog) and may not be as expressive as C++ or Python.
 But its derivatives have been known to reduce the numbers of lines of code down by 50% or more([Overlog](https://dl.acm.org/citation.cfm?id=1755913.1755937), [Yedalog](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/43462.pdf)).

 ### Syntax